arvindvenkatadri/R-for-Artists-and-Designers/content/authors/admin/_index.md

 <br>

-This course will give students a foundation in the principles and practice of data visualization, particularly as applied to scientific and technical data.
+This course will give students a foundation in the principles and practice of data visualization, and machine learning, particularly as applied to art and design.

-We will have weekly lectures, covering a wide variety of topics including human perception, color theory, principles of visual design, etc. We will also have weekly hands-on laboratory sessions in which students will have the opportunity to put the lecture material into practice.
-This year, we will be adding additional emphasis on larger issues of scientific communication— after all, that's one of the main reasons we make visualizations!
+We will have weekly lectures and code walkthroughs, and the viewpoint of using R as a way of creating metaphors for a variety of circumstances and realities in diverse domains will be stressed.
+Data will be drawn from these domains and understood via geometric metaphors created in R.